alexsmbaratti/RosalinaBot/Privacy-Policy.md

 ## Collection of Friend Codes and Related Data
 The headlining feature of RosalinaBot is to keep track of and store friend codes.
-Friend codes are stored for the purpose of storing them for later retrival at a user's request.
+Friend codes are stored for the purpose of storing them for later retrieval at a user's request.
 A friend code is only saved when the user explicitly issues a command to save such data.

 Any mention of the term "friend code" in this policy may include, but is not limited to: